hijknight/rock-paper-scissors/README.md

 - **Customizable Game Logic**:
   - Enums and structs encapsulate game logic for modularity and easy customization.
   - Safe initialization with robust handling of invalid states or inputs.

-- **Winner Determination**:
+- **Flexible Winner Determination**:
-  - Built-in logic determines the winner of each round with clear rules (`PlayerMoves::check_who_wins_round`).
+  - Built-in logic to evaluate round outcomes with the `PlayerMoves::check_who_wins_round` method.

-- **Score Management**:
+- **Score Tracking**:
-  - Tracks user and enemy wins during the game with a `Scores` struct.
+  - Tracks user and enemy wins with the `Scores` struct.
-  - Allows checking the game's end (`Scores::check_for_winner`) or resetting (`Scores::reset`).
+  - Supports checking game-winning conditions (`Scores::check_for_winner`) or resetting scores (`Scores::reset`).

 - **Game Settings**:
-  - Enhanced capabilities for configuring win conditions and gameplay mechanics.
+  - New support for user-defined gameplay rules and conditions.
-  - Prebuilt configurations like `GameSettings::first_to(first_to)` for quick usage.
+  - Prebuilt configurations like `GameSettings::first_to(first_to)` for quick and easy implementation.

-- **User-Friendly Output**:
+- **Output Improvements**:
-  - Updated message templates for better clarity and user engagement.
+  - Human-readable string conversions for enums, such as `MoveType` and `Winner`.
-  - Human-readable string conversions for enums like `MoveType` and `Winner`.
+  - Updated message templates ensure intuitive and engaging player interactions.

 ### Game Highlights
-- Dynamic and interactive gameplay with robust input validation.
+- Interactive gameplay with robust input validation.
-- Enhanced game flexibility with customizable rule settings.
+- Flexible rules, supporting custom winning conditions and gameplay mechanics.
-- Detailed round-by-round results and score updates.
+- Detailed round-by-round results and score summaries for an engaging player experience.

 ---